NBISweden/workshop-reproducible-research/docs/git.md

 good to go!
 If you want to read more details about how SSH authentication work you can check out [this website](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process), which has more in-depth information than we provide here.

+### Forking

+When you want to work on an Open Source project that is available on *e.g.*
+GitHub, you usually don't have permission to directly push code to the project's repository - this is so that the project's maintainers are the only ones that can directly change anything in their codebase.
+How do you then contribute to projects that don't allow you to push your code to their repository?
+Simple: use *forking*!

+Forking is when you make your own copy of a repository on your GitHub account, which you will then have permissions to change as you see fit.
+You can then create pull requests from your fork to the original repository, rather than pushing code to a new branch and making a pull request from that.
+Working with forks just adds an additional step to the whole workflow: instead of being "clone; code and commit changes on a new branch; push branch to remote; pull request from branch" it becomes "fork; clone; code and commit changes; push code to fork; pull request from fork".

+You might also want to do a fork of a project simply because you want to have your own copy of it as well, without ever having the intention of changing it.
+This is, of course, perfectly fine as well, but do keep in mind that developers are usually quite happy to incorporate new changes from contributors if they are reasonable and fulfil a purpose and add functionality to the project.
+It is quite common that you have a use-case the maintainer didn't think of before, and that you've helped the project grow by contributing your code!